 The proper lighting enhances the look, feel, and overall functionality of most any room.
 There’s no limit to the number of ways you can illuminate your living spaces.
-Deciding on the proper lighting style and fixture for a particular room are important considerations.
-Here’s how to get started by choosing surface-mounted fixtures of recessed can lighting.
+Decide on the proper lighting style and fixture for a particular room; they’re important considerations!
+Here’s how to choose surface-mounted fixtures or recessed can lighting.

 But what about basements or rooms with low ceilings?
-There may not be room for certain surface-mounted fixtures, or they may not jive with the look and feel of the space.
+There might not be room for certain surface-mounted fixtures, or they may not jive with the look and feel of the space.

 Recessed Can Lighting

 And how about underneath cabinets, or above kitchen islands?
 What if you have a piece of artwork or furniture that you’d like to highlight?
-These are scenarios where recessed can lighting can be the ideal choice.
+These are scenarios where recessed can lighting is the ideal choice.
 Recessed lights are installed flush with the ceiling.
-This can help to make a room feel larger.
+This helps make a room feel larger.
 Recessed can lighting provides a clean and minimalistic look and feel.

-Recessed can lighting is often used to cast more light where you need it most.
-Select fixtures come with the option of gimble rings, which allow them to tilt to a certain degree, and shine on something specific in a room.
-This makes a wonderful choice for picture lighting.
+Additionally, recessed can lighting is often used to cast more light where you need it most.
+For instance, select fixtures come with the option of gimble rings.
+They can tilt to a certain degree and shine on something specific in a room.
+This is a wonderful choice for picture lighting.

-Recessed can lighting can be a bit more complicated to install, unlike surface-mounted fixtures, which most rooms are equipped to accommodate.
+Recessed can lighting is a bit more complicated to install, unlike surface-mounted fixtures, which most rooms are equipped to accommodate.
 Adding either type of lighting is a routine job for your licensed electrician.

-In some rooms, you may want a range of lighting within a single space to meet your needs.
+In summary, in some rooms, you may want a range of lighting within a single space to meet your needs.
 You might want a hanging pendant over the kitchen sink, and recessed cans to shed light under the cabinets.
-Consider layering your lighting to add to the aesthetic appeal and functionality of a room.
+Above all, consider layering your lighting to add to the aesthetic appeal and functionality of a room.